Ultrasonic machining: Process

 An ultrasonically vibrating machine consists of two major components, an electroacoustic transducer and a sonotrode, attached to an electronic control unit with a cable.
+The abrasive grains in the slurry now act as a free cutting tool as they strike the workpiece thousands of times per second.
 An electronic oscillator in the control unit produces an alternating current oscillating at a high frequency, usually between 18 and 40 kHz in the ultrasonic range.
 The transducer converts the oscillating current to a mechanical vibration.
 Two types of transducers have been used in ultrasonic machining; either piezoelectric or magnetostrictive: